Can a lady of fire help a knight to slay the infamous dragon?

 Excerpt from The Dragon and the DreamWalker:

-Brynn grabbed the coverlet from the bed and wrapped it tightly around her, easing herself to the floor and hoping her father’s ivory-handled dagger still lay hidden under the loose floorboard.
+Brynn grabbed the coverlet from the bed and wrapped it tightly around her body.
+Then she eased herself to the floor, hoping her father’s ivory-handled dagger still lay hidden under the loose floorboard.
 She would never be the spoils of war.
-She’d kill him before she lived at the side of the man who murdered her parents.
+Nay, she would kill him before she lived at the side of the man who murdered her parents.

-“I’ve heard it said that the former lord and lady of Thorndale Castle had a daughter.
-A daughter who befriends fire and has magical powers at her command,” he answered from the darkness.
+“I’ve heard it said that the former lord and lady of Thorndale Castle had a daughter,” the man continued.
+“Supposedly, their daughter befriends fire and has magical powers at her command,” he said from the darkness.

-“And I’ve heard it said that the man who leads the Klarens into battle, killing and ransacking everything in sight is a black-hearted man who gains his power at the hands of others’ misfortunes.
-His reputation is known throughout the hills of Lornoon.
+“Well, I’ve heard that the man who leads the Klarens into battle, killing and ransacking everything in sight, is a black-hearted man who gains his power at the hands of others’ misfortunes,” she retorted.
+“This man’s reputation is known throughout the hills of Lornoon.
 He’s the one mothers warn their daughters about.
-He’s the one they mention to threaten their children when they’re bad.
-Yet his name is never spoken aloud, for fear the darkness that possesses this man’s soul may follow his name, striking down dead the one who spoke it.”
+He is mentioned to threaten children when they’re bad.
+Yet this man’s name is never spoken aloud, for fear the darkness that possesses his soul might follow his name, striking down dead the one who spoke it.”

-It was then he stepped slowly out of the shadows and into the soft light of the fire that flickered from the bedside candle.
-The glow encompassed him as his dark eyes bore into her.
-One fist gripped a tankard of ale in front of him.
-He was tall, handsome, foreboding and carried his body frame straight and proud as he strolled toward her.
-His chest was bare – wide and sturdy.
+It was then that the man slowly stepped out of the shadows and into the soft light of the fire that flickered from the bedside candle.
+The glow encompassed him as his dark eyes bored into her.
+One large fist gripped a tankard of ale in front of him.
+He was tall, handsome, yet foreboding.
+He carried his body frame straight and proud as he strolled toward her.
+His bare chest was wide and sturdy.
 Every muscled ripple showed in his physique.
-His arms were huge in a strong sort of way, empowering the rest of his warrior body.
+His arms were huge and strong, empowering the rest of his warrior body.
 And like a warrior, he still carried a weapon though he was half-clothed.

-His gaze penetrating, she felt a slight hesitation in his action as he stopped in front of her with his free hand hovering above the sword strapped at his side.
-Almost as if she’d called him a traitor or insulted him by saying the legends of his name aloud.
-He was the most dangerous man alive.
-And she was alone with him in the dark, with only a coverlet between them.
+With his penetrating perusal, she felt a slight hesitation in his action as he stopped in front of her with his free hand hovering above the sword strapped at his side.
+It was as if she’d called him a traitor or insulted him by saying the legends of his name aloud.
+Here was the most dangerous man alive, and she was alone with him in the dark, with only a coverlet between them.

-“’Tis true.
+“’Tis true then.
 It is you,” she said barely above a whisper.
 “I’ve heard of your crest described by the bards.
 You are Drake of Dunsbard, are you not?”

 “You are a Pendragon!” she cried.
 “You’re the one they call the Dragon’s Son.
 You are the devil and you’ve come to claim my soul.”

-He put the tankard on the bedside table and stared down at her.
-All the way to her soul.
+He quietly placed the tankard on the bedside table and stared at her.
+His penetrating gaze seemed to reach all the way down to her soul.
 She knew she should look away, but stubbornness made her match his glare.
-It was said that the son of the dragon could turn one to mere ashes just by fixing his gaze on a person.
-But it mattered not to her.
-She had an ally in fire, and his dangerous stare could not harm her.
-She’d be protected from the fires of hell.
+It was said that the son of the dragon could turn one to mere ashes just by fixing his gaze upon them.
+But it mattered not to her because she had an ally in fire.
+His dangerous stare could not harm her.
+Brynn was sure to be protected from the fires of hell.

-She didn’t trust him so close to her and knew she needed protection.
-She needed her father’s dagger, but it was hidden under the floor on the far side of the bed.
-She scooted away from him, never turning her back to him, and shifted around the foot of the bed.
+Not trusting him so close to her, she craved protection.
+What she needed was her father’s dagger, but it was hidden under the floor at the far side of the room.
+Brynn scooted away from him, never turning her back as she shifted around the foot of the bed.

 “I am a Pendragon,” he admitted, “’tis true.
-And I am the one they call the Dragon’s Son.
-But I am not the devil and I want nothing to do with your soul.”
+And I am the one they call the Dragon’s Son as well.
+But I assure you, I am not the devil and I want nothing to do with your soul.”